nolankeithh/keith_nolan_finalproject_per1/README.md

 * Chris Cozort for the course code and continual help
 * Chris Bradfield for video tutorials
 * Teamates such as Will Goodman and Alan Kim
+* learntocodeGCSE for the course code guidance and helpfulness